Drainage Districts

 Requests, Complaints & Questions

-Requests for repairs, complaints, problems or questions should be directed to the Drainage Clerk in the Auditor’s Office at 641-939-8111 or by email.
+Requests for repairs, complaints, problems or questions should be directed to the Drainage Clerk at 641-939-8111 or by email.

 Drainage Work Order Request Form (PDF)